ctzurcanu/virtues/docs/beauty.md

 # Beauty

 Beauty is not an atomic virtue.
-The components are all all virtues, but mainly:
+The components are all virtues, but mainly:

 - Goodness
   - sudden Understanding